-To have a deeper knowledge on how to fix iOS 13 update stuck at update requested with this iOS System Recovery, you can follow the steps below to overcome it.
+To have a deeper knowledge on how to fix iOS 17 update stuck at Update Requested with FoneGeek iOS System Recovery, you can follow the steps below to overcome it.

 Step 2.
-The program will detect the abnormal state of the device.
-Click on "Repair Operating System" to proceed.
+Connect your iPhone using USB cable and the program will detect the abnormal state of the device.

 Step 3.
-After confirming the device information, click "Download" button and the program will start to download the firmware package to fix the current iOS upgrade bug.
+After confirming the device information, click "Download" button and the program will start to download the firmware package.

 As a professional writer who is interested in technology, Edwin J. Parke has helped thousands of users by offering various tips to solve their problems.